Propynyl (drug)

-Propynyl (4-propynyloxy-3,5-dimethoxyphenethylamine) is a lesser-known psychedelic drug.
+Propynyl, also known as 4-propynyloxy-3,5-dimethoxyphenethylamine or as propynylscaline, is a lesser-known drug of the scaline family.
 It is closely related in structure to mescaline.
 Propynyl was first synthesized by Alexander Shulgin.
 In his book PiHKAL, the minimum dosage is listed as 80 mg, and the duration listed as 8–12 hours.
 Propynyl produces a body load and few to no mental effects.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of propynyl.